liaozhuzhu/ISNN/README.md

 python ISNN.py --dataset {dataset_name}
 ```

 The hyperparameters used to produce the results in the paper are preset and can be found in the `/hyperparams/{dataset}.yml` file.
-To change the hyperparameters, you can modify the `.yml` file or pass the hyperparameters as arguments to the command line.
+To change the hyperparameters, you can modify the `.yml` file.

 ## Results